How does GardenCrate produce delivery service work?

 We bring fresh, seasonal organic produce directly from our farm right to your door.
 You choose the Crate Type, Size and Delivery Frequency that best fits your lifestyle.

 We will help you our by pre-selecting the contents of your box based on what is in season and your likes.
 Then on-line, you can log in to your account to modify your preferences by exchanging items if you chose to do so.

 There is no commitment — you can change or suspend your service to fit your schedule or vacations.

 Go ahead and sign up as a "New Member".
 There is no iniatial cost until you place an order.
 In the sign up process you’ll be able to create an account, enter your delivery information and select the Crate Type, Size and Delivery Frequency that best fits your needs.

 Where does the produce in the come from?

 Our Organic produce is first sourced from our gardens.
-We also partner with several neighbors and Amish with the same growing practicise as we have so we can offer a bigger variety while introducing to you our new farmers and Artisans.
+At times, we may partner with our neighbors including the Amish that farm with the same growing practices as we have in order to offer a more variety while introducing to you our farmers and Artisans.
 We all are committed to working towards the principles of sustainability outlined in the Farmer’s Pledge.